xinzhan/core-services.en/help/interface/core-services/core-services.md

 Contact Customer Care to enable historical data.

 ## Step 3.
-Map Report Suites to an Experience Cloud Organization {#section_7B08516B01BA421681DF03D0E86CE3BA}
+Map report suites to an Experience Cloud Organization {#section_7B08516B01BA421681DF03D0E86CE3BA}

-Experience Cloud services (such as Experience Cloud ID service and the [!UICONTROL People service]) are associated with an Experience Cloud organization instead of an individual report suite.
+Experience Cloud services (such as Experience Cloud ID service and the [!UICONTROL People service]) are associated with an Experience Cloud organization instead of an individual Analytics report suite.
 To ensure that these services operate correctly, each Analytics report suite must be mapped to an Experience Cloud organization.

 See [Map report suites to an organization](report-suite-mapping.md).

 ## Step 4.
-(Adobe Analytics) Modernize your Analytics AppMeasurement code {#section_1798D9D0F05C47E29816AC4EEB9A0913}
+(Adobe Analytics) Update your Analytics AppMeasurement code {#section_1798D9D0F05C47E29816AC4EEB9A0913}

 Verify that you are on regional data collection (RDC).
 If your data collection domain is [!DNL omtrdc.net], or if your CNAME is mapped to [!DNL omtrdc.net], you are on RDC.
 See [Transitioning to RDC](https://docs.adobe.com/content/help/en/analytics/technotes/rdc/regional-data-collection.html) for more information.
 If you are using first-party cookies, refer to [CNAME and the Experience Cloud ID Service](https://docs.adobe.com/content/help/en/id-service/using/reference/analytics-reference/cname.html) for information about data collection CNAMEs and cross-domain tracking.